-Franz Rosenzweig's statement that "whether Jesus is Messiah will be shown when the Messiah comes" is sometimes transformed into the popular idea that the second coming of Jesus will be the first coming of the Messiah for the Jews.
+Franz Rosenzweig's statement that "whether Jesus is Messiah will be shown when the Messiah comes" 149 is sometimes transformed into the popular idea that the second coming of Jesus will be the first coming of the Messiah for the Jews.
 Even the esteemed scholar David Flusser can say: "I do not think many Jews would object if the messiah when he came again was the Jew Jesus."
-It is not quite clear to me what Flusser means.
-David Berger says about such statements about Jesus and the Messiah that they are "thoroughly atypical in the Jewish community, and there is little prospect that this will change".
-The fact that Christian tourist groups in Israel, when presented with a similar idea by Israeli rabbis, clap their hands tells me that Christian Israel-lovers are prepared to buy the idea, at least those with a romantic relationship to Israel.
+150